New ListingLake Lanier

-Thirty miles farther from Atlanta, Georgia, is the artificial Lake Lanier dating since 1956.
+Thirty miles farther from Atlanta, Georgia, is the artificial Lake Lanier, which has existed since 1956.

-Several US Army Corps engineers built this lake to prevent floods and save their hometown.
-The army named the lake after the Georgian poet Sidney Lanier whose poem Song of the Chattahoochee is an ode to the river.
+Several US Army Corps of Engineers engineers built this lake to prevent floods and save their hometown.
+The army named the lake after the Georgian poet Sidney Lanier, whose poem Song of the Chattahoochee is an ode to the river.

 A few decades later, Lake Lanier became more than a reservoir.
-It’s home to many fishes, including striped bass, largemouth bass, spotted bass, smallmouth bass, and bluegill, to name a few.
+It’s home to many fish, including striped bass, largemouth bass, spotted bass, smallmouth bass, and bluegill, to name a few.
 So, fishing on Lake Lanier isn’t news to many.
-Also, Lake Lanier is a popular tourist destination with various activities—including angling.
+Also, Lake Lanier is a popular tourist destination with a variety of activities, including fishing.

 Overview of Lake Lanier

 Lake Lanier is among the best spots for angling or boat ramp trips.
-North Georgia suffered a difficult period during the mid-50s because it underwent frequent floods.
+North Georgia suffered a difficult period in the mid-50s due to frequent flooding.
 Later, a group of army engineers solved that problem by creating the Buford Dam on the Chattahoochee River, and that’s how they made the lake.

-Nowadays, the Chestateee and Chattahoochee River channels keep Lanier active.
-This artificial lake spreads 700 miles on the shoreline, with a 37,000-acre big surface area.
+Nowadays, the Chattahoochee and Chestateee River channels keep Lanier active.
+This artificial lake spans 700 miles along the shoreline, covering 37,000 acres.
 Around the lake are at least 90 parks perfect for a weekend getaway.

-Over the years, The Georgia Game and Fish Commission spilled various fishes, and now Lake Lanier boasts rich lake fauna.
-Below we go through the sought-after fish and all the nitty-gritty for fishing on Lake Lanier.
+Over the years, the Georgia Game and Fish Commission stocked various fish, and now Lake Lanier boasts a rich lake fauna.
+Below, we go through the sought-after fish and all the nitty-gritty for fishing on Lake Lanier.

 Lake Lanier Fish Types and Fishing Guides

-If you want to catch fish but have no idea how—reach the local fishing charters, and they will familiarize you with the environment.
+If you want to catch fish but have no idea how, reach out to local fishing charters; they will familiarize you with the environment.

 The lake has various registered fish: blackfish, largemouth bass, smallmouth bass, walleye, and salmon.
 Apart from these, Lake Lanier is rich in brown fish, shellfish, etc.